 [”with relation to lives as women do now on screen in swimsuits or lacking (spread) cuts”] by Sara Wintz

 This poem comes from Wintz’s collection Walking Across A Field We Are Focused on at This Time Now, an innovative project that reimagines the traditional epic poem as a 20-year Wikipedia search history.
-Through this sprawling book, Wintz examines social identity — with feminism and reproductive rights as a crucial component.
-This experimental format works as an opportunity to revisit women’s catalogued accomplishments and historical milestones.
+Through this sprawling book, Wintz examines social identity—with feminism and reproductive rights as crucial components.
+This experimental format works as an opportunity to revisit women’s cataloged accomplishments and historical milestones.

 “Shot Up in the Sexual Revolution: The True Adventures of Suzy Creamcheese” by Cynthia Huntington